 Several things make SWAT symposiums attractive.
 SWAT features world-class demonstrators and an outstanding gallery of art.
 The registration fee, including lunches, is one of the lowest in the nation.
-The chef who prepares all of our meals in Waco receives rave reviews from attendees; an annual favorite is the prime rib served at the Saturday evening banquet.
+Lunches are included in the registration fee and receive rave reviews from attendees.
+There is also a Saturday evening banquet.
 There are classes and activities for the spouses and a large number of quality vendors.

 Another popular item is our 3-for-1 Raffle.
 It is one raffle that has three drawings, with the drawn tickets returned to the bin before subsequent drawings.
 During the Friday opening ceremony, we will be giving away a Midi lathe and an Arrowmont scholarship, including travel expenses.
 The second drawing, at the Saturday evening banquet, features about 30 quality pieces of work donated by invited turners.
-The third drawing, after lunch on Sunday, is for tools, wood and equipment, including over $5,000 worth of tools and the grand prizes, 3 Variable Speed Midi lathes and a Vicmark 300 can be won.
+The third drawing, after lunch on Sunday, is for tools, wood and equipment, including over $5,000 worth of tools and the grand prizes, 3 Variable Speed Midi lathes and a full-size Lathe can be won.
 In 2022 the full size lathe will be an American Beauty lathe from Robust Tools.
-For the price of one raffle ticket, everyone has a chance of winning any of the three drawings.
+For the price of one raffle ticket, everyone has a chance of winning any prize at any of the three drawings.